conda/pycosat/README.rst

 In this example, there are a total of 18 possible solutions, which had to be an even number because x\ :sub:`2` was left unspecified in the clauses.

-The fact that ``itersolve`` returns an iterator, makes it many types of operations very elegant and efficient.
+The fact that ``itersolve`` returns an iterator, makes it very elegant and efficient for many types of operations.
 For example, using the ``itertools`` module from the standard library, here is how one would construct a list of (up to) 3 solutions::